sermon: The Sovereignty of God (Part Seven)

 Again, the principle of God's operation shown in this analogy is no different with us.
 Now, does God have every act of a person's life planned out in advance—that is, already predetermined?
 If that is so, where is free moral agency?
 If that is so, why do we need faith?
 If that is so, the need for prayer is greatly diminished, if it is even needed at all.
 If that is so, it seems to me that we would really be nothing more than a puppet on a string.

 God is not willing that any should perish, but that all should come to repentance.
 He does not say there that some will not perish.
-He is saying that it is His will that they won't perish.
-However, we know that there is a lake of fire.
-Remember, He's not willing that any should perish—but there is a lake of fire.
+He is saying that it is His will that they will not perish.
+However, we know that there is a Lake of Fire.
+Remember, He's not willing that any should perish—but there is a Lake of Fire.
 And Revelation 20 makes it very clear that there are going to be at least two people that are going to perish.

 You see, the lesson to us (at least in terms of this particular subject of predestination) is though God has willed that we have eternal life, and God has willed that we be in the Kingdom of God, we also have free moral agency.
 Therefore we must fear about the kind of choices we are making, because every act is not predetermined.
 Only the end result has been willed that this is the way that God wants it to be.